steffdlh/unsupervised-learning-case-study/README.md

 ## Data
 Get the data from arxiv papers published and place them in the folder unsupervised_learning_case_study/data folder as a json.

+## Pre-filtering the data
+Run the exploration notebook once, so you receive a pre-filtered dataset for the following steps.
+Also you will receive some general graphs about the distribution of the data.

 ## Training the model
 Run the module unsupervised_learning_case_study.pipeline.train_model first by running:
 ```